 - Bread, Eggs, Milk, Squick: Bit and Bud give a presentation about ideal Christmas gifts such as a smartphone and tablet, TV, laptop, and finally an ugly Christmas sweater.

 - Cable/Satellite Mudslinging: Perhaps the only cable company to avert this.
 Shaw provides both cable and satellite television service (with satellite service delivered through a subsidiary called Shaw Direct), rendering mudslinging unnecessary.

-- Canada, Eh?: One radio ad has the bots talking about Canadian stereotypes, ending with them thanking the listener for listening to their commercial.
+- Canada, Eh?: Their origins notwithstanding, one radio ad has the bots talking about Canadian stereotypes, ending with them thanking the listener for listening to their commercial.

 - Cover Innocent Eyes and Ears: One of the older bots is upgraded as part of Shaw's digital network upgrade.
 Bud covers Bit's eyes with his clipboard to prevent him from seeing the supposedly unpleasant upgrade process (which includes lots of mechanical whirring noises) and Bit moves up and down to peek around Bud's clipboard.

 - Didn't Think This Through: In one ad Bit suggests they create a commercial that's as fast as Shaw's internet.
 It turns out Shaw's internet service is so fast, no time is left for the bots to address the viewer, leaving Bit to say such a fast commercial may not be such a good idea after all.

 - Fake-Out Fade-Out: In one ad Bit suggests they make a commercial that's as fast as Shaw's internet, which as you might expect is so fast that they are left with no time to address the viewer, requiring them to return after the Shaw logo fades in.

 - Heads or Tails?: Bit flips a coin in outer space, which doesn't land due to the lack of gravity.